“I worry about being in therapy. I worry about not being in therapy”+

-Every session with my psychologist I would take a bottle of a certain diet soft drink.
-Silky knew that when that bottle came out it was time to retreat.
-Topic off-limits.
-Mic Drop.
-That day I may as well have pulled a full two-litre cask out of my bag and downed it.
+Every session with my psychologist, I would take a bottle of a particular diet soft drink.
+Silky knew that when that bottle came out, it was time to retreat.

-This woman was tiny and gentle and peaceful and I was a 5’8″ amazon who at this time was on a high dose of antidepressants that were being threatened.
+This woman was tiny and gentle and peaceful.
+I was a 5’8″ amazon who was on a high dose of antidepressants that were being threatened.
 I was highly caffeinated and someone who would do anything to avoid change.

-To Silky’s credit, she stayed in that seat and now – a couple of years later I will admit under my breath that she clearly explained her conclusions logically and fairly.
-But also because life is like that – she also braved my steely silence because this was a hell of an ass to come to terms with.
+To Silky’s credit, she stayed in that seat.
+And now — a couple of years later, I will admit under my breath that she DID explain her conclusions logically and reasonably.

-What I do remember, which is often the case with psychological events – is that it was so physical.
+I do remember, which is often the case with psychological events, that it was so physical.

 My body just caved with every word.
 It was a sensation that hit me right in the chest.
-I felt completely without life and without breath.
+I felt utterly without life and without breath.
 I felt unsafe and insecure and even more frightened than when I had had to walk past the big German Shepard every day on my way to school as a kid.
 Terrorised.
-I felt like the world I had walked into that office from had gone and I did not want to walk out and find out what was there instead.
-My legs were jelly and I felt like I was falling backwards.
+I felt the world as I knew it had gone.
+And I didn’t want to walk out and see what was there instead.
+My legs were jelly, and I felt like I was falling backwards.

 For a few days.

-As a very quick aside here – there are members of my family who think taking psychiatric medication = complete failure at life – so the thought of being off the meds also appealed to my desperate need for approval for being “normal”.
-This may have swayed my decision – but who knows.
+There are members of my family who think taking psychiatric medication means you’ve failed at life.
+So the thought of being off the meds also appealed to my desperate need for approval.
+And, I wanted to be “normal”.
+So, of course, this may have swayed my decision — but who knows.

-I did choose Withdrawal Therapy” (now called “Discontinuation Syndrome” – to make it sound fancy shmancy) ) from the drugs that had been dulling my senses but keeping me alive.
-They had done their job well and it was time to see if my new life meant that I needed them less.
-Well done good and grateful servants and all that. *absolute silence*
+I did choose Withdrawal Therapy” (now called “Discontinuation Syndrome” — to make it sound fancy shmancy) ).
+The drugs had been dulling my senses but keeping me alive.
+They had done their job well, and it was time to see if my new life meant that I needed them less.
+Well done, good and grateful servants and all that. *absolute silence*

-Time to tell my GP – who said “Holy Fuck” – in that kind of ‘a tsunami is about to hit the shores’ kind of way.
+Time to tell my GP — who said “Holy Fuck” — in that kind of a ‘tsunami is about to hit the shores’ sort of way.
 I had marched in trying to be brave and said I wanted to reduce my dose.
-“Holy Fuck” did not help.
+He said, “Holy Fuck”, which didn’t help.
 Cheers.

-But – he did agree to do it and we discussed a very gradual tapering – again which is different for every single individual.
+But — he did agree to do it, and we discussed a very gradual tapering, which is different for every individual.
 It MUST be supervised.

-The one unfortunate factor in this was that my GP had been anti-psychiatric medications for a while and made me feel very much “lesser than” for having taken them.
-He now rubbed his hands with glee. saw me as a bit of a project and suggested we start immediately.
+The unfortunate factor in this was that my GP had been anti-psychiatric medications for a while and made me feel very much “lesser than” for taking them.
+He now rubbed his hands with glee.
+He saw me as a bit of a project and suggested we start immediately.

 I kept writing during this process and hope that it helps you.

-Just a quickie – in case you hadn’t noticed – I do tend to swear.
+Just a quickie — in case you hadn’t noticed — I do tend to swear.
 I just do.
-I feel life has dealt me some stuff that has entitled me to the odd swear word or two.
+Life has dealt me some stuff that has entitled me to the odd swear word or two.

 I also am a therapist.
-So if you have a problem with a therapist needing therapy then maybe I am just not the girl for you.
+So if you have a problem with a therapist needing therapy, then maybe I am just not the girl for you.
 All good.
-My aim was always to be the therapist who I had had such trouble finding myself.
+My aim was always to be the therapist that I had had such trouble finding myself.

 I would adore you to follow me with this.
-I was told it would be tough and very uncomfortable.
+I was told it would be challenging and very uncomfortable.
 It was.